SlabCalc LogoSlabCalc Concrete Technical Division

 Concrete Sidewalk Cost in St. Louis, MO

 St. Louis's freeze-thaw exposure and heavy deicing salt use make sidewalk spec selection consequential — 4,000 psi air-entrained concrete with a penetrating sealer applied after curing is the baseline for a sidewalk that won't scale within five winters.
-At $7.13–$13.31/SF, St. Louis sits mid-range among the 30 markets in this dataset (ranked 15th), above Riverside, CA ($7.08/SF) and below Kansas City, MO ($7.13/SF).
+At $5.2–$9.72/SF, St. Louis is an above-average cost market for concrete sidewalk, ranking 16th of 30 tracked metros — 1% above the dataset median of $5.14/SF.
 These figures reflect 2024 MoDOT Bid Letting Results (statewide avg) data adjusted to 2025 dollars (+7%, BLS concrete products price index).

 St. Louis has variable soils — stable loess deposits on the bluffs, while river-bottom alluvial areas near the Missouri and Mississippi require more careful assessment; clay content in most residential areas is moderate.
 Costs vary by width — standard residential sidewalks are 4 ft; ADA-compliant walks require 5 ft minimum — and by whether existing sections need removal and disposal.
 Work in public rights-of-way requires permits and may mandate specific mix designs set by the municipality.
 St. Louis's affordable labor market keeps flatwork pricing 5–10% below the Midwest average; contractor supply is adequate with typical 2–3 week lead times for standard residential work.